Start running your first data job on Powerdrill Enterprise

 $PD_API_KEY

-with your user ID in the target project.Example request:
+with your user ID in the target project.curl --request POST \

 id